sbrudenell/auton-canvas/API.md

 ## Canvas.element()

-Returns the DOM element anchor point for the Canvas.
+Returns the DOM element anchor point for the `Canvas`.

 ## Canvas.width(...)

-Sets or returns the canvas width in pixels.
+Sets or returns the `Canvas` width in pixels.

 ```javascript
 var width = canvas.width();